brown-studios/minuet/docs/user-guide.md

 You cannot turn the fan on or open the cover while the safety lock is active.
 If you try, Minuet plays three quick tones as a warning and rejects the request.

+The safety lock also turns off and inhibits the light accessory.

 #### Manual safety lock

 Use the manual safety lock to keep the fan off and the lid closed to prevent the fan from operating accidentally or under control of the thermostat.
 For example, it can be helpful to keep out dust and wildfire smoke in extreme conditions.